 The first recipe I want to share to kick off Meatless Monday is to share a different way to eat your carrots.
 Where we live in Western North Carolina, locally grown carrots are available in the spring, summer and fall.
 Twenty years ago, I never realized that a home-grown carrot or one from the farmers’ market was so much sweeter and tastier than those that my we purchased at the store.

 When we think about carrots, most of us think of them one of the foods that help our eyesight, however there are so many other parts of our body that benefit from the beta-carotene.
-Carrots also have potassium, vitamin vitamin C, and vitamin B6.
-Because they are sweet and crunchy, they made a great low fat snack with hummus or a creamy, light ranch dressing.
+Carrots also have potassium, vitamin C, and vitamin B6.
+The Carbs in Carrots are complex carbs, so they are processed slowly, and they are rich in fiber.
+Because they are sweet and crunchy, they made a great low-fat snack with hummus or a creamy, light ranch dressing.

 Some of my favorite ways to eat carrots are in salads, soups, stir fries, pasta primavera, veggie patties and of course carrot cake.
 My husband, Bruce has even made pickled carrots which are great on a sandwich.
 If you haven’t been in the habit of adding orange in your daily meal plan, these are a great vegetable to have on hand, they also come in purple or cream color varieties!

 Plant your own carrots in full full sun about 2-4 inches deep after you have made your soil workable. organic gardening You can sow carrot every few weeks to get an ongoing supply and you can have a nice crop until late fall.
 Carrots stay fresh in your refrigerator for several weeks if you store them properly.

 Here is a fun and different type of recipe that you may not have ever eaten.
 It is called a kofta which is an Indian type of vegetarian patty which tastes great served in a pita, tortilla wrap or on top of a grain pilaf or a salad.